 - Take product data from any upstream systems.

-- Take and share product data with suppliers, distributors, customers, retailers, data aggregator.
+- Take and share product data with suppliers, distributors, customers, retailers, data aggregators.

 - Manage your enrichment process.